 Helichrysum (Helichrysum italicum)

 Also known as everlasting or immortelle, this essential oil is well known for its ability to support skin health, reduce inflammation, and reduce pain.
-It is commonly used for minor injuries, such as bruises and contusions, and is also frequently used for scars.
+Herbalists commonly use helichrysum for minor injuries, such as bruises and contusions, and we also frequently use it for scars.
 This is an expensive essential oil.
 I use it sparingly and a small bottle has lasted me for years.

 Lavender (Lavandula angustifolia)